Toward a direct measurement of the cosmic acceleration: the first preparation with FAST: Introduction

-In the simulation, the CODEX spectrograph team of ELT\citep{25-MNRAS08-Liske} carefully studied the sensitivity(accuracy) of measured radial velocity versus redshift and SNR via Lyman-$\alpha$ forests of high-redshift quasars($z:2\sim 5$). \cite{27-AASKA14-Kloeck} researched the cosmic acceleration observability of SKA and related systematics. \cite{28-PRL14-YU} forecasted that a CHIME-like survey could detect the acceleration of $\Lambda$CDM cosmology within five sigma confidence, and also researched the DLA survey capacity of Chinese new generation of telescopes: Tianlai and FAST\citep{29-RAA17-YU}. \cite{23-arXiv19-Bolejko} listed theoretical dynamical contaminations of redshift drift, suggested a method observing the drift of the subtraction of two redshifts within a negligible angular distance to reduce systematical errors, and combined redshift drift with the flux drift of the same origin to improve the availability of observation data.
-Through EAGLE cosmological hydrodynamic simulations, \cite{24-MNRAS19-Cooke} concluded that Lyman-$\alpha$ forest is a better probe of the acceleration, while cold HI cloud within the galaxy is easily affected by active components and hard to generate a detectable absorption.
+In the simulation, Corasaniti et al.\cite{52-PRD07-Corasannti} studied the feasibility of redshift drife measurements and firstly named it as SL test.
+The CODEX spectrograph team of ELT\cite{25-MNRAS08-Liske} carefully considered the Lyman-$\alpha$ Forests(LAF) in high-redshift quasars($z:2\sim 5$) as an excellent accelerometer, and studied the sensitivity(accuracy) of measured radial velocity versus their redshifts and observed SNR, establishing a strict and well-accepted analysing framework in LAF approach of redshift drift, and making LAF as a mainstream in this field with solid theoretical foundation.
+Kloeckner et al.\cite{27-AASKA14-Kloeck} researched the cosmic acceleration observability of SKA and related systematics.
+Yu et al.\cite{28-PRL14-YU} forecasted that a CHIME-like survey could detect the acceleration of $\Lambda$CDM cosmology within five sigma confidence, and also researched the DLA survey capacity of Chinese new generation of telescopes: Tianlai and FAST\cite{29-RAA17-YU}.
+Bolejko et al.\cite{23-arXiv19-Bolejko} listed theoretical dynamical contaminations of redshift drift, suggested a method observing the drift of the subtraction of two redshifts within a negligible angular distance to reduce systematical errors, and combined redshift drift with the flux drift of the same origin to improve the availability of observation data.
+Recently there are many LAF-approach experiments proposed apart from CODEX team of ELT, such as the space-borne and low-cost Cosmic Accelerometer experiment\cite{59-BAAS19-Eiken}, the Accelerometer Programme\cite{24-MNRAS19-Cooke} which aims to measure the redshift drift between two different non-zero redshifts instead of comparing to today via ELT.
+Besides, the current generation spectrographs like ESPRESSO and NEID are expected to achieve the radial valocity precision of $\sim$ 10 cm/s\cite{60-arXiv22-Chakra}, which would greatly contribute to redshift drift observations through LAF approach.